istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 This includes a variety of configurations:

-* The `global.mtls.enabled` setting previously enabled strict mTLS.
-This setting was removed to avoid confusion.
-You should instead configure a `PeerAuthentication` policy for [strict mTLS](/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode)
+- `global.mtls.enabled`: Configuration removed to avoid confusion.
+Configure a peer authentication policy to enable [strict mTLS](/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode) instead.
 * The default `Gateway` object, and associated `Certificate` object, are no longer installed by default.
 See the [Ingress task](/docs/tasks/traffic-management/ingress/) for information on configuring a Gateway.
 * `Ingress` objects for telemetry addons are no longer created.
 See [Remotely Accessing Telemetry Addons](/docs/tasks/observability/gateways/) for more information on exposing these externally.
 * The default `Sidecar` configuration was previously defined with an automatically created `Sidecar` resource.
 This has been changed to an internal implementation detail and should have no visible impact.